-Release Scenario Need SSSI Consent?
-Rely on General Licence (GL43/GL45)?
+Release Scenario Need new SSSI Consent?
+Rely on General Licence (GL43)?
 Need an Individual Licence?

+No pre-existing SSSI consent but release is not listed as ORNEC No No Yes

+Within a SPA buffer zone

+Any release proposal No No Yes

+Within a SSSI only (no SAC or SPA)

+No pre-existing consent in place Yes No No

+Pre-existing consent in place No No No

 Outside all Protected Sites (SSSI, SAC, SPA) and any buffer zones No No No

 \ A new SSSI consent may not be required for a release if an Individual Licence from Natural England or Defra is sought first.
+This will depend on the nature of the application.
 If granted by Natural England or Defra in a manner consistent with section 28I of the Wildlife and Countryside Act 1981, the Licence could, pursuant to section 28P(4)(a) of that Act, provide a reasonable excuse for a person to carry out the operations specified in the licence on a Site of Special Scientific Interest without further consent from Natural England, and provided that any conditions in that licence are adhered to.
+Licences issued by Natural England will typically confirm in the 'licence notes' section of a licence document whether a SSSI authorisation is conferred by the grant of that licence.